TUVIMEN/wordpress-madara-scraper/README.md

     wordpress-madara-scraper -l FILE

-Which an be united, creating files containing images links from chapters in directory named by comics file ended with '_'
+Which can be united, creating files containing images links from chapters in directory named by comics file ended with '_'

     for i in $(find -maxdepth 1 -type f | grep -xE '\./[0-9a-f]{32}') do